AliMuhammadAsad/Assignment1_OOP_Fall22/README.md

 # Assignment1_OOP_Fall22
 This contains our first homework for OOP in which we had to design a game.

+To run the game, go on seeplusia.cpp and press f5/run it on vscode etc and play the game.
+Make sure to read the rules of the game.

 //**Legend of SeePlusia**

 Prince Lazy has been captured by an evil wizard.
 You are Zeldana, a female warrior who takes it upon yourself to rescue the prince and return him to his